ZinniXX004/Cosmic-Clash-App/README.md

 # Run and deploy the AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run the app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1an_kGhrv_ZIglKHfuiaWONSoN-yVrwxw
+View my app in AI Studio: https://ai.studio/apps/drive/1an_kGhrv_ZIglKHfuiaWONSoN-yVrwxw

 ## Run Locally